 A significant proportion of costs associated with oil production are fixed, so costs are not generally expected to reduce in the same proportion as a decline in production.
-Oil production costs increased in the quarter but cost per barrel of oil produced decreased due to the higher production and non-variable (i.e. fixed) costs.
+Oil production costs increased in the quarter and in the first six months partly due to increased diesel costs to run the ESP.